jorgeglezlopez/spark-arff-data-source/README.md

 * (*"xmlMultilabelFile"*, *"path"*): Specifies the XML file that defines the names of the labels in a multi-label paradigm.
 By default, it is empty.

-* (*"numOutputs"*, *number*): Specifies the number of attributes at the end of the header that are considered labels.
-This option is used for both multi-label and multi-target paradigms.
-By default, only the last attribute is considered to be an output.
+* (*"numOutputs"*, *number*): Specifies the number of attributes at the end of the header that are considered outputs.
+However, if *"xmlMultilabelFile"* is defined there is no need to specify a number of outputs .
+By default, only the last attribute is an output.
 * (*"multiInstance"*, *boolean*): Indicates if the file defines a multi-instance paradigm.
 By default it is false.

 ## ARFFInferSchema